Gardening: The Middle Ages

 The Middle Ages represent a period of decline in gardens for aesthetic purposes.
 After the fall of Rome, gardening was done for the purpose of growing medicinal herbs and/or decorating church altars.
 Monasteries carried on a tradition of garden design and intense horticultural techniques during the medieval period in Europe.

 Generally, monastic garden types consisted of kitchen gardens, infirmary gardens, cemetery orchards, cloister garths and vineyards.
 Individual monasteries might also have had a "green court", a plot of grass and trees where horses could graze, as well as a cellarer's garden or private gardens for obedientiaries, monks who held specific posts within the monastery.

-Islamic gardens were built after the model of Persian gardens and they were usually enclosed by walls and divided in four by watercourses.
+Islamic gardens were built after the model of Persian gardens, and they were usually enclosed by walls and divided into four by watercourses.
 Commonly, the centre of the garden would have a reflecting pool or pavilion.
 Specific to the Islamic gardens are the mosaics and glazed tiles used to decorate the rills and fountains that were built in these gardens.

-By the late 13th century, rich Europeans began to grow gardens for leisure and for medicinal herbs and vegetables.
+By the late 13th century, rich Europeans began to grow gardens for leisure and medicinal herbs and vegetables.
 They surrounded the gardens by walls to protect them from animals and to provide seclusion.
 During the next two centuries, Europeans started planting lawns and raising flowerbeds and trellises of roses.
-Fruit trees were common in these gardens and also in some, there were turf seats.
-At the same time, the gardens in the monasteries were a place to grow flowers and medicinal herbs but they were also a space where the monks could enjoy nature and relax.
+Fruit trees were common in these gardens, and also in some, there were turf seats.
+At the same time, the gardens in the monasteries were a place to grow flowers and medicinal herbs, but they were also a space where the monks could enjoy nature and relax.

-The gardens in the 16th and 17th century were symmetric, proportioned and balanced with a more classical appearance.
-Most of these gardens were built around a central axis and they were divided into different parts by hedges.
+The gardens in the 16th and 17th centuries were symmetric, proportioned and balanced with a more classical appearance.
+Most of these gardens were built around a central axis, and they were divided into different parts by hedges.
 Commonly, gardens had flowerbeds laid out in squares and separated by gravel paths.

-Gardens in Renaissance were adorned with sculptures, topiary and fountains.
+Gardens during the Renaissance were adorned with sculptures, topiary and fountains.
 In the 17th century, knot gardens became popular along with the hedge mazes.
 By this time, Europeans started planting new flowers such as tulips, marigolds and sunflowers.